 The stoic Iowa farmer with the pitchfork, the lady in the apron — it’s close to the most-recognized painting in the whole wide world.
 (It’s actually No. 2, second only to Leonardo da Vinci’s Mona Lisa.)

-That iconic image, American Gothic, was painted by Iowa native Grant Wood in his Cedar Rapids studio in 1930.
+That iconic image, American Gothic, was painted by Iowa native Grant Wood in his Cedar Rapids studio in 1930.26 life-size versions of the famous couple popped up all over town as part of an exhibit last summer called Overalls All Over: A Grant Wood Experience.

 It won third place in the Art Institute of Chicago’s contest that year, and there it resides today.
 But everything else about Grant Wood belongs to Cedar Rapids — about 4 hours southeast of Minneapolis by car — where his 125th birth anniversary is being hailed all around town.